Students are required to be thoroughly familiar with the policies stated below.

 Williams is very conservative in its use of this directory information and releases it outside the college community only when its release is deemed of benefit to students.
 Generally this information is not publicly available outside the Williams network, with the exception of the directory.
 The directory lists name, class year, campus address and campus e-mails.

 A student may opt to consider directory information confidential and it will be flagged as such in the student’s record.
-To elect this option, the student must inform the registrar in writing by September 15 that prior consent is required to release directory information, and should contact the Associate Registrar, [email protected], to discuss this request.
+To elect this option, the student must inform the registrar in writing by September 15 that prior consent is required to release directory information, and should contact the Registrar’s Office to discuss this request.

 4. A student has the right to file a complaint with the U.S. Department of Education concerning alleged failures by Williams to comply with the requirements of FERPA.